Supervisor FAQs

 A reserved shortlisting quota of 20% for students from self-declared under-represented groups (including ethnicity, disability, and other protected characteristics) will be used to increase diversity and inclusion.
 Up to 30% of our awarded studentships can be allocated to international students, thus we will restrict the number of international students on the shortlist to no more than 30%.

-Shortlisted applications will then be passed to the lead supervisor of the chosen projectsby Tuesday, 23rd December 2025.
-Shortlisted students are required to meet (remotely or in person) for a discussion on the project and their suitability, with all their potential lead supervisors before Wednesday 21st January 2026.
-This discussion should not be arranged in an interview setting as this could confuse the applicant.
-The onus for arranging these meetings is placed on the students and expenses will not be available for candidates to attend these discussions.
+Shortlisted applications will then be passed to the lead supervisor of the chosen project/sby Tuesday, 22nd December 2026.
+Shortlisted students are required to meet (remotely or in person) for a discussion on the project and their suitability, with all their potential lead supervisors before Wednesday 20th January 2027.

-Interviews will take place on 27th and 28th January 2026.
+Interviews will take place on 26th and 27th January 2027.

 The supervisor report, interviews, academic transcripts, references, and the application form will all contribute to the panel’s considerations for allocating studentships.
-The Management Board will allocate studentships based primarily on candidate quality ranking but will also consider the scientific strategy of the DTP, ensuring balance across themes and strategic skills.
+The Management Board will allocate studentships based primarily on candidate quality ranking but will also consider the scientific strategy of the DLA, ensuring balance across themes and strategic skills.
 Students for whom their first-choice project has already been taken will be offered their second-choice project.

 How will the balance between the themes and institutions be achieved?